Between Sheets and Words

 — And what do you expect me to do with that? — she asked, her voice trembling.

-Rafael raised a hand, hesitantly, and this time, when his fingers touched her face, Clara didn’t pull away.
+Rafael lifted a hand, hesitant, and this time, when his fingers touched her face, Clara didn’t pull away.
 He traced the line of her jaw, the contour of her lips, as if relearning every detail.

 — I expect you to tell me the truth — he murmured. — That you admit you miss me too.
 That you still want me.
 That you still love me.